 2. Pipe Diameter – The Diameter of the supply pipe between the reservoir and your property will affect flow rate and water quantity available at your tap.
 The water main feeds other properties and users, so in peak times you may have a drop in your flow of water just when you want it most.
 Older properties may have a 1/2″ pipe, newer housing will have a 1″ water main which will help.
 Cities with lots of development may not have the water system infrastructure upgrades that can supply all the new dwellings, apartments and new demand.

 For more information, OFWAT has good information

 There are lots of reasons you may want to increase your water pressure, but ultimately you want to improve your quality of life and with a small investment in the correct hardware, it’s simple to achieve.

-You might think a simple solution would be to install a pump in the main water pipe and boost your water pressure like that, but for several reasons, this is not a viable solutions.
+You might think a simple solution would be to install a pump in the main water pipe and boost your water pressure like that, but for several reasons, this is not a viable solution.
 Pumps are great at pushing water, but not designed to pull it.
 So pumping directly from the water main will only make the pump pull from the water main (which may already be limited), this will drag down the pump capability and wear it out faster, without much improvement in flow rate.
-Also due to water company and local bye-law regulations, pumps capable of delivering above 12 litres/minute are not to be installed in the water main.
+Also due to the water company’s and local bye-law regulations, pumps capable of delivering above 12 litres/minute are not to be installed in the water main.